Is a Bullmastiff right for you?

 Bullmastiff’s Have an Average

 lifespan of 7-9 years.
-Some common health conditions that affect this breed include:
+Some common health issues that affect this breed include:

 Hemangiosarcoma